-- Language (e.g., Irish language, first language of the child, materials/information available in the first language of the family, promoting communication between English and non-English speaking children, strategies to encourage children to express themselves verbally and non-verbally, ensuring each child's name is known and pronounced correctly, etc.) See 5.2 - Strategies in place to support and maintain the first language of the child while she/he is learning an additional language (e.g., training/staff resource library, signs and labels in the first language, contact with families, etc.) - Raising awareness around different ways of life (e.g., family configuration, types of housing, geographical locations, etc.) - Celebrations (e.g., birthdays, festivals, important events in the child's life, etc.) - Encouraging and supporting parents to share aspects of their culture or background with all within the setting (e.g., food recipes, story-telling, customs and culture, - Ensuring that assessment techniques are free from cultural and gender bias See 7.6
+- Becoming aware of your own beliefs, values and attitudes to diversity See 5.5 See 11.2 - Responsiveness and sensitivity to the identity and rights of all the children See 1.1 See 5.2 - Strategies in place to support and maintain the first language of the child while she/he is learning an additional language (e.g., training, accessing resources/ information, contact with families, etc.) - Raising awareness around different ways of life (e.g., family configuration, types of housing, geographical locations, etc.) - Celebrations (e.g., birthdays, festivals, important events in the child's life, etc.) - Encouraging and supporting parents to share aspects of their culture or background (e.g., food recipes, storytelling, customs and culture, etc.)

-14.3.3 In what ways does the setting promote high self-esteem among the children?
+See 3.2 - 14.3.3 In what ways do you promote high self-esteem among the children?

-- Security in relationships See 9.6 - Promoting a sense of belonging - Preventing discrimination/bullying ◆ See 5.6 - Providing purpose and responsibility for childrenSee 1.2 - Developing competence - Ensuring that children can interact with positive adult role models from their own cultural, ethnic or other background within the setting See 5.5 - 14.3.4 How does the setting counteract discriminatory words or actions?
-See 5.6
+- Security in relationships See 9.6

+- Promoting a sense of belonging

+- Preventing discrimination/bullying ◆ See 5.6

+Providing purpose and responsibility for children

+- Developing competence - 14.3.4 How do you counteract discriminatory words or actions?

-- Identifying and empathising with children and adults affected by discrimination and racism - Encouraging staff to discuss difficult situations - Supporting adults and children to overcome difficult experiences in relation to racism and discrimination - Provision of ongoing professional developmentSee 11.4 - 14.3.5 What elements of your practice promotes respect and understanding of difference in the following areas?
+- Identifying and empathising with children affected by discrimination and racism - Encouraging discussion on difficult situations - Supporting children to overcome difficult experiences in relation to racism and discrimination - Engagement in ongoing professional developmentSee 11.4 - 14.3.5 What elements of your practice promotes respect and understanding of difference in the following areas?

 - Race

 - Ethnicity

 - Membership of the Traveller community

 - Appearance

 - Religion

 - Language

-- Family Background
+- Family background

 - Gender

 - Age

 - Ability